Please note : This post may be updated overtime with additional tips.

-If you were walking down a sidewalk and watching cars whiz by you, you’ll notice the eerie blue glow emanating from within that looks like the kind of light alien spaceships would beam down before abducting people.
+If you were walking down a sidewalk and watching cars whiz by you you would notice an eerie blue glow emanating from within that looks like the kind of light alien spaceships would beam down before abducting people.

-This type of artificial “junk light” is hyper stimulating to the brain and impairs the production of the key sleep hormone melatonin.
+This type of artificial “junk light” is hyper stimulating to the brain and greatly impairs the production of your key sleep hormone melatonin.

-Take into consideration that the sun’s primary wavelength of light is blue light and you’ll understand why you only need this during the day to keep your body primed and awake.
+If you take into consideration that the sun’s primary wavelength of light is also in the blue light spectrum you’ll understand why you only need this during the day to keep your body primed and awake.

 But the blue light from your devices (at least 1,000 LUX) is enough to keep your SCN always thinking it’s daytime and stops you from releasing melatonin when you need it most.

-- Avoid walking into drugstores or supermarkets at night.
-That’s just as bad as someone shining a spotlight on your face.
+Avoid walking into drugstores or supermarkets at night.

 Tip 2 : No More Binging

-Consume your last major meal 2-3 hours before you hit the hay.
+Consume your last major meal 2-3 hours before you go to sleep..

 This gives your digestive system enough time to pass everything through..

-Digestion is a VERY energy-intensive process and your gut has to work double-time to break all the fats, fiber and protein from the food you crammed down your mouth-hole into tiny pieces so it comes out smoothly on the other end.
+Digestion is a VERY energy-intensive process and your gut has to work double-time to break all the fats, fiber and protein from the food you crammed down your mouth-hole into tiny pieces so it comes out the other end smoothly.

-Never lay down DIRECTLY after eating because it can cause acid reflux and it’s not the optimal position for your stomach to function properly for digestion.
+Never lay down directly after eating because it can cause acid reflux and it’s just not the optimal position for your stomach to function properly when it comes to digestion.

-Digestion itself is a parasympathetic process, so the body needs to be relaxed but some light yoga that turns on the core can speed up the process.
+Digestion itself is a parasympathetic process so the body needs to be relaxed to a degree, but some light movements that turn on the core such as mini yoga session can help to speed up the process.